What Is Adhesiolysis?

 The mixture of steroids and additional medications administered during an adhesiolysis procedure is what helps to remove the scar tissue.
 Therefore, while some patients suffering from spinal surgery syndrome may report some relief from an epidural steroid injection, others may not report any relief until an adhesiolysis procedure is performed.

 Spinal surgery syndrome often causes leg and back pain; however, it is not always responsible for a patient’s pain.
-If scar tissue is found along the spine, though, it may be adding to a patient’s lumbar pain, leg pain, or even cervical pain.
+If there is scar tissue along the spine, though, it may be adding to a patient’s lumbar pain, leg pain, or even cervical pain.
 In these cases, adhesiolysis provides more pain relief than steroid injections alone.

-Pain associated with spinal surgery syndrome, spinal stenosis, leg pain, lumbar pain, and cervical pain can be successfully treated with adhesiolysis.
-These conditions are often treated with steroid injections initially.
+If you’re suffering from spinal surgery syndrome, spinal stenosis, leg pain, lumbar pain, or cervical pain, adhesiolysis could help.
+You may have already undergone steroid injections initially.
 However, adhesiolysis is often necessary for patients to report a significant improvement in symptoms.
-Patients are encouraged to speak with their physician to determine if adhesiolysis would be an appropriate treatment option for their condition.

 - Choi E, Nahm FS, Lee PB.
 Evaluation of prognostic predictors of percutaneous adhesiolysis using a Racz catheter for post lumbar surgery syndrome or spinal stenosis.
 Pain Physician.
 2013;16(5):E531-536.